 It felt like walking into the movie theater as the film reached its climactic scene.
 I saw the explosions, felt the vibrations of the aftermath, but had no knowledge of what had advanced the story to that point.
 Even worse, I thought I had signed up for a romance flick only to discover that it was actually a crime drama.

 At first, my energy went into trying to piece together the parts of the narrative that I had missed.
 What caused the conflict?
 What incited the destruction?
 The action without the background felt meaningless, a sucker punch out of nowhere.

 Part of the need for understanding was driven by a desire to have the story make sense, to have defined antecedents for each behavior and to have clear consequences for every wrongdoing.
 I wanted the “bad guy” to pay and the “good guy” to come out ahead.

 Eventually, I realized that my ex was a particularly crappy script writer, since he elected to leave his character’s motivations unclear.
 I decided to take the matter into my own hands and, picking up where he left off, create meaning from the wreckage.
-I may not be able to reach an understanding about his choices, but I could make sure that my decisions were guided by a larger purpose.
+Reaching a conclusion that I may not be able to reach an understanding about his choices, but I could make sure that my decisions were guided by a larger purpose.

 I never found understanding; I created understanding.
 Even though you cannot change what happens to you, you can always adjust your view of it.
 You may never be able to assemble all of the pieces of your past, but that doesn’t stop you from building your future.